owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ``occ`` is in the :file:`owncloud/` directory; for example :file:`/var/www/owncloud` on Ubuntu Linux. ``occ`` is a PHP script.
 **You must run it as your HTTP user** to ensure that the correct permissions are maintained on your ownCloud files and directories.
-In ownCloud 8.2+ you may run it from any directory (specifying the file path); in previous releases it had to be run from the :file:`owncloud/` directory.

 occ Command Directory
 ---------------------